 - Staff members showing signs of illness will immediately be sent home.
 Ascend will identify on-call staff members to best be prepared for any staff illness.

-- Ascend is prepared to turn a double room into a triple room should any client appear to be sick or demonstrating acute respiratory illness in order to support symptom isolation.
+- Ascend has dedicated quarantine rooms in each facility should any client appear to be sick or demonstrating acute respiratory illness in order to support symptom isolation.

 - Ascend will post additional hand washing and respiratory etiquette signs in common areas and bedrooms.